Cub Scouting is for boys and girls in Kindergarten to the Fifth Grade. Cub Scouting is a family-based activity program.

 When you’re a kid, fun comes first.
-Final exams, driver’s ed and summer jobs will arrive soon enough.
+Final exams, driver’s ed, and summer jobs will arrive soon enough.
 Cub Scouts lets kids have fun while teaching them skills that will help them later on.
 From the thrill of shooting an arrow to learning how to transform a block of wood into a race car, Cub Scouts is one thrill after another.
-With a program expertly tailored to match each age in a young kids life, Cub Scouts learn that even when fun isn’t easy, it’s always an adventure.
+With a program expertly tailored to match each age in a young kids life, Cub Scouts learn that even when the fun isn’t easy, it’s always an adventure.
 In Scouting, everything has a purpose.
 And it shows kids that doing their best is the most fun of all.

 Boy Scouting is flagship program for boys 10 and a half, to 18 years old.
 The Eagle Scout Rank earned by Boy Scouts is the most recognized youth award in America.

 With more than 130 Merit Badges—from Archery and Art to Welding and Wilderness Survival—Scouting is the ultimate form of learning by doing.
 Scouts, BSA explore their interests and improve their skills while working toward Scouting’s highest rank: Eagle.
 By first imagining, planning then doing their own service projects, Scouts learn the value of hard work, and experience the thrill of seeing it pay off.
 Add in outdoor adventures, hiking and camping, and Scouting gives boys and girls all the experience they need to become outstanding members of society.

 This is a co-ed program for young woman and young men ages 14 to 20 years with an outdoor adventure.